 - Fund C offers grants (£100,000 to £160,000) for strategic programmes to help embed sustainable, inclusive music-making across a local area.

-The types of organisations that are eligible to apply include charities, not for profit organisations and schools.
-Schools will however have to justify how to activities to be funded do not duplicate Department of Education funding.
+Charities, not for profit organisations and schools are all eligible to apply, however, schools will however have to show how to activities to be funded do not duplicate Department of Education funding.